GJBoth/Masters-thesis/source/08_Neural_Network.md

 i.e. perectly absorbing boundary conditions.
 We used mathematica to solve these equations.
 The code is the appendix.

 #### Constant D

+#### Noiseless{-}
 Now consider the problem with a constant diffusion of $D_0 = 0.01$.
 We simulate the data on a domain $x:[0,1]$ and $t:[0,0.5]$ we use a spatial resolution of 0.01, giving the number of points 101 by 51, giving a total number of data points of 5151.
 Since the fitting is the training, we do not need to separate the data in a training and validation set.
-Figure ref shows al
+Figure ref shows the input data and the what the network predicts.
+After training, the network predicts (almost exactly) what we want it to and the average error is less than 1.
+Ofcourse, more interesting is the inferred diffusion parameter.
+With a value of 0.10034, the error is roughly 0.3.
+This is very good, but ofcourse our data is without noise.
+Note however that even still is extremely good and that in their papers Raissi shows far more complex equations such as the complex Schrodinger one.
+Also note that the error is mostly located at areas with low signal.
+This is a consistent problem and must be taken into account.
+Powerful as they are, neural networks seem to struggle with this.

 ![subscript](source/figures/pdf/Neural_Networkfield_constD.pdf)

+#### Noisy {-}
+It becomes more interesting once we add noise.
+We take exactly the same problem, but now add 5% gaussian distributed white noise (e.g. $0.05std(c)$) and let the neural network do it's thing again.
+The network is now doing two things at once: it's *denoising* the data by stating that the underlying data is of a certain model while finding the optimal model parameters.
+Again figure **ref** shows our original data and the fit.

+The data correctly infers the ground truth.
+The inferred diffusion coefficient is 0.10017, an error of $0.17$.
+I just want to state that this is almost ridiculous.
+We have roughly 5000 points with 5 error and the network is able to infer the coefficent within 1.
+We also havent optimized the network in any way: it's the most basic full connected layers with tanh activation function and we just used enough layers and neurons.
+It's also a very general technique: it works for whatever PDE and data multidimensional data.
+We also fit the model directly to the data; circumventing the need to know boundary conditions, initial conditions etc...
+We can now proceed to more advanced setup.

 #### Varying D
+As stated, it should be possible to infer varying coefficient fields.
+Instead of using a single output network, we implement of two output neural network; outputting both the coefficient and the concentration.
+Note that this is slightly different from what is done in this paper **ref**.
+They infer the pressure field, but this is a separate added term; its not multiplied by a spatially varying term.

+#### Non-varying {-}
+We first demonstrate this using the same data as before: so although we allow a spatially varying field, the underlying data only has a single diffusion coefficient.
+The coefficient is then learned through training the network and 'corrected' by PI-loss function.
+Figure **ref** shows our results.

+#### Varying {-}

-#### Real cell?
+#### (Real cell?)

 ## Conclusion